Jamaica Inn (novel): Plot

-Mary and Joss's younger brother Jem leave the moors on a jingle (Note: "Jingle" was a west-of-England term for a form of two-wheeled, horse-drawn tub cart or dray in common use in the nineteenth century.) for Christmas Eve and spend a day together in the town of Launceston, during which Jem sells a horse he stole from Squire Bassat of North Hill back to his unwitting wife.
-With the money earned in other sales, Jem offers Mary a pair of gold earrings and a red shawl.
-He confesses to her that he has many "wives" in Cornwall.
-Despite Jem's offer to spend the night together with her at a local inn, Mary refuses.
+Not long after her arrival at Jamaica Inn, Mary meets Joss's younger brother, Jem, an unsavory character who shares something of his brother's looks and penchant for small crimes, but nevertheless somewhat fascinates Mary.
+On Christmas Eve, the two hire a jingle (Note: "Jingle" was a west-of-England term for a form of two-wheeled, horse-drawn tub cart or dray in common use in the nineteenth century.) to travel to the town of Launceston.
+While there, Jem offers Mary a pair of gold earrings and a red shawl.
+She is reluctant to accept the gifts and, although they share a kiss, she refuses Jem's offer to spend the night together, but in spite of herself finds herself charmed by him.
 When it comes time to return to Jamaica Inn, Jem leaves Mary to get the jingle, but never returns.

-Mary has no way to get home except by walking but when she attempts this realises the weather and distance make it impossible.
-At this point Francis Davey passes her on the road in a hired coach and offers her a lift home.
-During the journey, he explains to her that he has just come from a meeting where it was settled that His Majesty's Government was going to create a patrol system for the British coasts from the beginning of the new year and bring an end to the shipwrecks.
-He leaves the coach at the crossroads to walk to Altarnun.
-The coach is then waylaid by her uncle's band of wreckers and the coach driver is killed.
-Almost raped by Harry when trying to escape, Mary resists him but is caught, forced to go along with the wreckers and has to watch as they 'wreck' – tricking a ship into steering itself on to the rocks and then murdering the survivors of the shipwreck as they swim ashore – despite her vain attempt to warn the ship's crew.
+Mary has no way to get home except by walking, but soon realizes that the weather and distance make it impossible.
+At this point, the Rev. Francis Davey passes her on the road in a hired coach and offers her a lift home.
+He departs the coach at a crossroads to walk the rest of the way to Altarnun.
+The coach is then waylaid by Joss's band of wreckers, and the coach driver is killed.
+Almost raped by one of Joss's men while trying to escape, Mary resists but is caught and forced to go along with the wreckers and watch as they trick a ship into steering itself on to the rocks, after which they murder the survivors of the shipwreck.

-A few days later, Jem comes to speak with Mary, who is locked in her room at the inn.
-With Jem's help, Mary escapes and goes to Altarnun to tell the vicar about Joss's misdeeds but he isn't at home.
-She leaves him a written note and then goes to the squire's home and tells his wife her story but Mrs. Bassat tells Mary that her husband already has the evidence to arrest Joss and has gone to do so.
-Mrs. Bassat has her driver take Mary to Jamaica Inn, where they arrive before the Squire's party.
-Mary goes inside and finds her uncle stabbed to death; the squire and his men arrive soon thereafter and discover Patience similarly murdered.
+A few days later, Jem goes to the inn to speak with Mary, who has been locked in her room by Joss.
+With Jem's help, Mary escapes.
+She goes to Squire Bassat's home to tell him about Joss's misdeeds, but Mrs. Bassat tells Mary that her husband already has the evidence to arrest Joss and has gone to do so.
+Mrs. Bassat's driver takes Mary to Jamaica Inn, where they arrive before the Squire's party.
+Mary goes inside and finds Joss stabbed to death; the squire and his men arrive soon thereafter and discover Patience similarly murdered.